 Editors Note: Improving the profitability of your digital presence is a hot topic with distributors.
 Today we’re asking Curtis Alexander — a digital marketing consultant and one of the speakers at the Distribution and Manufacturing Profitability Forum — some of the most burning questions we hear from you regarding online growth.
 There’s also an opportunity to get your burning question answered at the end of this article.
 Enjoy.

-Industrial Distribution: How effective is search engine optimization for building traffic?
+Manufacturing Business Technology: How effective is search engine optimization for building traffic?

 Curtis Alexander: I use to drive a lot of traffic strictly with SEO.
 It was steady and predictable.
 Now, it’s neither of those things.
 I’ve seen too many companies lose their traffic that they worked so hard to build.